wp-cli/handbook/commands/option/add/index.md

 [\--format=&lt;format&gt;]
 : The serialization format for the value.
 Default is plaintext.

+[\--autoload=&lt;autoload&gt;]
+: Should this option be automatically loaded.
+Accepted values: yes, no. Default: yes

 ### EXAMPLES

     # Create an option by reading a JSON file